Welcome to the Town Of Sherwood | Clark County, Wisconsin

 County Road W will be completely redone during the summer of 2026.

-Garbage and Recycle pickup will soon be done with a hydraulic arm.
-Speaking with Chad Koehler, our area manager of WM, he told me he hopes to have this operational end of June or early July.
-The truck will have an arm to reach over and pick up your garbage bin and lift to dump in truck, the same for the recycle bin without having the driver leave the truck.
-A much safer environment for the driver and saving time completing their route.
-Please have your bins placed about 3 feet apart and the open lid to the road.
+Garbage and Recycle pickup is now completed using the hydraulic arm to pick up both garbage and recycle bins we set out.
+Please have them set out by the road with lid open to the road and about 3′ apart.
+The driver now doesn’t have to leave the truck creating a much safer environment for the driver and saving time completing their route.
 If anyone should have trouble with being picked up, you are certainly welcome to call me.
 If you would like to have more bins of either recycle or garbage please call me.
 They can be ordered from WM at an additional cost of about $75 per year.

-I was recently informed there is research going on currently about constructing a power line coming from the west and going thru Sherwood.
-The current plan is to either run along Sherwood Rd through up to Hwy 73 then along Hwy 73 leaving Sherwood at the county line.
-The other option to follow the RR tracks that follow thru Pray and City Point in Jackson County going east then north up through Wood County.
-I will keep you all informed as information is made available to me.
-The plans are soon to be delivered to the PSC, Public Service Commission.
-After their approval it will move to the engineers to lay out the line.
+The research is currently being completed about constructing a power line coming from the west and going thru our township of Sherwood.
+Latest release of information is the town of Sherwood is listed as the primary route.
+The primary route is to run along the north side of Sherwood Rd up to Hwy 73 then along Hwy 73 leaving Sherwood at the county line.
+The other option mentioned was to follow the RR tracks thru Pray and City Point in Jackson County going east then north up through Wood County.
+The plans are now in the hands of the PSC, Public Service Commission.
+After their approval it will move to the engineers to lay out the specifics of the line construction.
 Sometime during 2027, 2028, and 2029 will be the construction of the line and serviceable in 2030.
-I do know from speaking with Mike White, representative for the company he told me from past history no one has ever lost their home or power lines directly above buildings.
+I do know from speaking with Mike White, representative for the company he told me from past history no one has ever lost their home or have power lines directly above buildings.
 A power pole might be closer to a home than others but not so close to cause any problems.
 For more information you can refer to their website, atc-gridforward.com.

 After a phone call conversation with Mike he followed up with an email to me.
-It follows below.
+I inserted it below.
 Please refer to the link to answer many questions.

 Hi Andy,